sasubillis/daytimeserver/README.md

 daytimeserver
 =============

-daytime server for tcp/udb clients
+daytime server for tcp/udp clients
+If port not specified while starting this server, it starts on default port i.e 13